WebAssembly/spec/spectec/test-prose/TEST.md

 6. Pop the value i32.CONST i from the stack.
 7. If (i + n) > the length of $table(x), then:
   a.
 Trap.
-8. Else:
+8. Else if n is not 0, then:
   a.
-If n is not 0, then:
-    1) Push the value i32.CONST i to the stack.
+Push the value i32.CONST i to the stack.
-    2) Push val to the stack.
+  b.
+Push val to the stack.
-    3) Execute (table.set x).
+  c.
+Execute (table.set x).
-    4) Push the value i32.CONST (i + 1) to the stack.
+  d.
+Push the value i32.CONST (i + 1) to the stack.
-    5) Push val to the stack.
+  e.
+Push val to the stack.
-    6) Push the value i32.CONST (n - 1) to the stack.
+  f.
+Push the value i32.CONST (n - 1) to the stack.
-    7) Execute (table.fill x).
+  g.
+Execute (table.fill x).

 table.copy x y
 1. Assert: Due to validation, a value of value type i32 is on the top of the stack.